MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-windows-10.md

 | ![Not supported](media/Red_X.png) = **Not supported** |

 > [!NOTE]
-> Starting in version 1802, Configuration Manager supports the client on Windows 10 ARM64 devices.
+> Configuration Manager supports the client on Windows 10 ARM64 devices.
 Existing client management features should work with these new devices.
 For example, hardware and software inventory, software updates, and application management.
 OS deployment is currently not supported. <!-- 1353704 -->

 For more information on Windows lifecycle, see the [Windows lifecycle fact sheet](https://support.microsoft.com/help/13853/windows-lifecycle-fact-sheet)

 ## Windows 10 ADK